A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2013) Soumendu Sundar Mukherjee , An approximation inequality for continued radicals and power forms.
-Online at \url{http://arxiv.org/abs/1303.4251} From the abstract: ``In this article we derive an approximation inequality for continued radicals, generalizing an inequality of Herschfeld for continued square roots to arbitrary radicals [i.e., continued $r_i$th roots, $r_i\in(1,\infty)$] , which is useful in exploring convergence issues and obtaining convergence rates.
+{ Source: \href{http://arxiv.org/abs/1303.4251}{arxiv.org}.} From the abstract: ``In this article we derive an approximation inequality for continued radicals, generalizing an inequality of Herschfeld for continued square roots to arbitrary radicals [i.e., continued $r_i$th roots, $r_i\in(1,\infty)$] , which is useful in exploring convergence issues and obtaining convergence rates.
 In fact, we generalize this inequality further to encompass the more general continued power forms.
 We demonstrate the use of this inequality by obtaining estimates for the convergence rates of several continued radicals including the famous Ramanujan radical [equation \eqref{E:Ram1911-1} above]." \item (2013) William Paulsen , \emph{Asymptotic analysis and perturbation theory}.
-CRC Press, Hoboken, ISBN 9781466515116.
+CRC Press, Hoboken, ISBN 978-1466515116.